natural/zukai/README.md

 `model.post('create', callback)`

-Post-create hooks are run after the object document is validated but before the object is returned from the `create` function.
+Post-create hooks run after the object document is validated but before the object is returned from the `create` function.

 ###### Pre-delete

 `model.pre('del', callback)`

-Pre-delete hooks are run before the object is removed from the bucket.
+Pre-delete hooks run before the object is removed from the bucket.
 If a hook indicates an error (by calling `next()` with a value), the object will not be removed and the promise will be rejected.

 ###### Post-delete

 `model.post('del', callback)`

-Post-delete hooks are run after the object is successfully removed from the bucket, but before the `del` event is emitted and before the promise is resolved.
+Post-delete hooks run after the object is successfully removed from the bucket, but before the `del` event is emitted and before the promise is resolved.
 Any error produced by a post-delete hook will cause the promise to be rejected.

 ###### Pre-put

 `model.pre('put', callback)`

-Pre-put hooks are run before the object is put to the bucket.
+Pre-put hooks run before the object is put to the bucket.
 If the hook indicates an error, the object will not be saved.
 Example:

 ```coffee
 Book.pre 'put', (object, next)->